Raees453/google_api_demo_flutter/README.md

-# youtube_api_demo
+# Google Api's Implementation

-A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is about implementing and getting hands on practice on the google apis using flutter.
+The code works fine for logged in users to the account and once logged in displays their favourite videos and their calendar events to screen in a nice manner!.

 A few resources to get you started if this is your first Flutter project: